Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Analysis at Detector Level

-In our analysis at $\sqrt{s}=250~\gev$, the $\eee \to q \bar{q}$ background comes out from the inclusive production of all the SM quark species except the top flavor since its production lies below threshold (see Fig.~\ref{fig:diagrams}).
+In {the current study} at $\sqrt{s} = 250~\gev$, the $\eee \to q \bar{q}$ background arises from the inclusive production of all {SM} quark species except for the top quark, whose production is kinematically forbidden at this energy (see Figure~\ref{fig:diagrams}).

-In a preceding investigation~\cite{Musumeci:2023rzf}, we examined the aforementioned signal and background at particle level, without including Initial State Radiation (ISR), which plays a fundamental role in our analysis, nor Vector Boson Fusion (VBF).
-In this Letter we include both, extending our study to detector level.
-The cross-sections for the HV and SM processes have been estimated with \Pythia and are reported in Table~\ref{tab:cross_sections}.
+In a preceding investigation~\cite{Musumeci:2023rzf}, the {HV} signal and background were examined at particle level.
+However, { no {initial state radiation} (ISR) was included}, { although} it plays a crucial role in the {study} as {shown below. } Four-fermion production (dominated by $e^+e^- \rightarrow WW$) was { neither} considered, although {this process} contribution {was} found to be negligible.
+In the present {study,} we extend {the investigation} to detector level, now taking into account the effect of ISR. { This inclusion} enables the production of the large {enough} cross-section process $\eee \to \gamma Z$, where the $Z$ boson is produced on-shell and { subsequently decays}.
+The cross-sections for both the HV and SM processes {were} estimated {} using \Pythia\ {generator,} as {shown} in Table~\ref{tab:cross_sections}.